reddit/baseplate.py/docs/server.rst

    How long, in seconds, to wait for active connections to finish up gracefully when shutting down.
 By default, the server will shut down immediately.

+The WSGI server takes an additional optional parameter:

+``handler``
+   A full name of a class which subclasses ``gevent.pywsgi.WSGIHandler`` for extra functionality.

 The Application
 ---------------